Retire Before Dad

 They offer dividend reinvestment for stocks, mutual funds, and ETFs.
 You can pool dividends or reinvest per holding.
 Vanguard calculates fractional shares to three decimal points.

-Dividend Reinvestment Ally Invest
+Dividend Reinvestment at Ally Invest

 Ally Invest offers a dividend reinvestment plan (DRIP) for all customers.
 You can either request that all eligible securities get enrolled for dividend reinvestment or individual stocks.
 Ally Invest is a commission-free broker.
 There is no cost to the DRIP plan.